ximini82/relationstorage.js/README.md

 > Notice: this works for png's if you want to save jpg's use this Storage.imgToData(img,'image/jpg');

-##the second way, works also on android
+## The second way, works also on android

 ```javascript